tyronen/recurrent-rebels/README.md

 ### Downloading data from the HackerNews DB

-`download.py` will download selected comments and titles from the database (136 MB total) as well as the complete set of posts (800 MB).
+`download.py` will download whatever you ask it to, using command line flags.
+Available choices are titles, comments, items (posts only) and users.
+Data is saved in Pandas parquet format.

 `tokenizer.py` will tokenize comments and titles into `hn_corpus.txt`.